When you sit inside the bright orange Audi Q8 concept car, you're greeted with a minimalist interior with no knobs and few physical buttons.

 As for the price of a car running Android, no one was ready to talk specifics, but Hörling says "it's not going to shoot up to the moon."
 Volvo will talk pricing closer to launch.

 Ride of the future?

-My impression of Android in the car is that it does allow for more seamless integration of the software versus tethering your phone, however nothing was so impressive I feel I need to wait until 2019 to buy a new Volvo.
+My impression of Android in the car is that it does allow for more seamless integration of the software versus tethering your phone, however, nothing was so impressive I felt I need to wait until 2019 to buy a new Volvo.

-The features were relatively run-of-the-mill for our connected-car world, though there definitely is something to letting car makers tailor the experience to their vehicles.
+The features were relatively run-of-the-mill for our connected-car world, though there definitely is something to be said about letting car makers tailor the experience to their vehicles.

-The Audi and Volvo were running the same Android, but you may never have known that if no one told you.
+The Audi and Volvo were running the same version of Android, but I may never have known that if no one told me.
 The aesthetics were true to the cars, and it was a welcome change over having the same cookie-cutter system plugged in with a phone app.

 This is an early look at where Google's connected car future is headed, and it makes sense to remove the middleman of your phone and have Android simply just work in a vehicle.

-Hopefully more features and smoother, distraction-free implementation will arrive by the time Volvo, Audi and any future partners' cars come to lots around the world, but my peak at Google IO revealed a promising future for Android in the car.
+Hopefully more features and smoother, distraction-free implementation will arrive by the time Volvo, Audi and any future partners' cars arrive in lots around the world, but my peek at Google IO revealed a promising future for Android in the car.